-If the potentials are a basic (optimal) solution, then the arcs with $c{ij}^{\pi}=0$ form an acyclic graph - a forest.
-We now use the maximum flow procedure to find a flow that is feasible on these arcs: connect excess nodes to source and deficit nodes to sink and find a flow that saturates these arcs, that is, - maximum.
-The complexity of this process is that of finding maximum flow, e.g. $O(mn\log\frac{n^2}{m})$.
-However, if the potentials give a basis, that corresponds to the (T,L,U) structure, then this is maximum flow on a tree-network.
-Hochbaums Pseudoflow algorithm, [Hoc08], was shown to solve the maximum-flow problem on s,t-tree networks in linear time, O(n), where s,t-tree networks are formed by joining a forest of capacitated arcs, with nodes s and t adjacent to any subset of the nodes.
+If the potentials are a basic (optimal) solution, then the arcs with $c{ij}^{\pi} = 0$ form an acyclic graph - a forest.
+In that case the potentials provide a basis that corresponds to the (T,L,U) structure.
+In this case the maximum flow needs to be solved on a tree-network.
+This can be done more efficiently than solving max-flow on a general network: Hochbaums Pseudoflow algorithm, [Hoc08], was shown to solve the maximum-flow problem on s, t-tree networks in linear time, O(n), where s, t-tree networks are formed by joining a forest of capacitated arcs, with nodes s and t adjacent to any subset of the nodes.
 Notice that such linear gap, if the basis is given, holds also for the maximum flow reconstructed from min-cut solution.
 Therefore, solving a MCNF problem, and identifying the (T,L,U) basis structure have different complexities (the latter more than the former).